In Response to COVID-19Version #7 - Revised – May 22nd, 2020

 Who determines IAWAH’s response to COVID-19

-The leadership team of IAWAH, in close correspondence with the Board of Directors, are monitoring the situation closely.
-We are following the latest guidance from the Provincial and local health authorities (South Frontenac Township and KFL&A Health Unit).
+The leadership team of IAWAH, in close correspondence with the Board of Directors, continues to monitor the situation closely.
+We are following the guidance from the Provincial and local health authorities (South Frontenac Township and KFL&A Health Unit), Ministry of Labour, and the Ontario Camps Association.
 The safety of all our guests and staff team is our top priority.

 Wondering how we can help IAWAH?

 Have hope.
-We are looking forward to a great summer season at IAWAH.
 We will all emerge from this with a desire to celebrate and connect.
+IAWAH's passion is to see young people keep on growing and we are working to be ready to serve through improving facilities and programs.
 Be patient.
-Information continues to change.
-Give yourself some time to wait before cancelling any future bookings or summer program registrations.
+The situation continues to evolve and we will do our best to keep our website current with the latest information.
 Be prayerful.
 Ask God to give you peace, strength and patience at this time.
 Be faithful in prayer for our world, our community and our friends and family members.
 Be generous.
 Have a community mindset, bless and encourage others.
 Remember those in need and support organizations who serve others – including IAWAH, which has significant costs and revenue losses due to cancellations.

 How long will IAWAH stay closed?

-What about the Open House scheduled for May 18th?
+What about the Open House and CHRI Summer Splash?

 Who do I contact with questions about my booking or event?